 For 1212 and 1818, the HCF is 66 and the LCM is 3636.
-Use HCF when you want the biggest equal grouping or want to simplify a fraction.
-Use LCM when you need a common denominator or want to know when repeating cycles line up.
+In one line: HCF is the biggest whole number that divides every number in your set exactly, while LCM is the smallest whole number every number divides into.
+Reach for HCF when you want the largest equal grouping or want to simplify a fraction, and for LCM when you need a common denominator or want to know when repeating cycles line up.

-A factor divides a number with no remainder.
-A multiple is a number you get by multiplying.
+A factor divides a number with no remainder; a multiple is what you get by multiplying.
+That single distinction drives everything:

 In many school contexts, HCF is the same idea as GCF or GCD for positive integers.
-The name changes by region, but the arithmetic idea is the same.
+The name shifts by region, but the arithmetic is identical.

 • "What is the biggest shared piece?" means HCF.